 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Create Your Own Directory Of Feeds For Subscribers
+Tip #4 – Provide Your Own Page Of Feeds For Subscribers

-You can set up a list of feeds that allows readers to subscribe to content in specific categories, just like large websites …
+You can provide your own RSS feeds page that allows readers to subscribe to content in the categories they are interested in …

-Link a button image like the one shown below to your category (or single post) feed URLs and then create a table or a list of your individual feeds on a new page …
+All you need to do is link an RSS button graphic to your category feeds and then create a table or a list of all your feeds on a new page …

-We have written a detailed tutorial about inserting tables into WordPress content here:
+We have written a detailed tutorial about adding tables to WordPress content here:

-You can customize RSS in various different ways, such as adding videos and images to feeds, ads, etc. Some of these customizations require code editing skills.
+Feeds can be customized in a number of ways, such as adding images to feeds, ads, etc. Some of these feed customizations require code editing skills.

-WordPress allows you to configure several feed formats without touching code.
-Below are examples of some of the kinds of custom feed types you can create …
+WordPress allows a number of feed configurations that do not require messing with code.
+Below are examples of some of the kinds of feeds you can create …

-For your convenience, here are the different feed types, descriptions, and feed examples shown in the table above:
+For your convenience, here are the feed types, descriptions, and feed examples shown above:

 - Feed Type: All Posts

-- Description: Content feed – Feed that displays your latest entries
+- Description: Content feed – displays your latest post entries

 - Example Feed: http://yourdomain.com/feed/